Vulpedia: Detecting Vulnerable Ethereum Smart Contracts via Abstracted Vulnerability Signatures: Introduction

 \section{Introduction}

-Powered by the blockchain technique~\cite{BeckART17}, smart contract~\cite{smartcontract} has attracted plenty of attention and have been applied in various industries, e.g., financial service, supply chains, smart traffic, and IoTs.
-Among the languages for the smart contract, Solidity is now the first choice, owing to its popularity and simplicity.
-However, in versions before Solidity {0.5.0}, little security consideration is presented in its language tool chains~\cite{solidity050}.
-Besides loose security checks, some special features of Solidity (e.g., fallback functions) also exacerbate this problem,making smart contracts prone to errors and vulnerabilities.
-The public has witnessed several severe security incidents, including the notorious DAO attack~\cite{daoAttack} and Parity wallet hack~\cite{parityHack}.
-According to the previous reports~\cite{AtzeiBC16,sigmaprime}, up to 16 types of security vulnerabilities were found in Solidity programs.
-These security issues undermine the confidence people have in executing transactions via smart contracts and eventually affect the trusts towards the blockchain ecosystem.
+Powered by the Blockchain technique~\cite{BeckART17}, smart contracts~\cite{smartcontract} have attracted much attention and been applied in various industries, e.g., financial service, supply chains, smart traffic, and IoTs.
+Solidity is the most popular language for smart contract for its mature tool support and simplicity.
+However, the public has witnessed several severe security incidents, including the notorious DAO attack~\cite{daoAttack} and Parity wallet hack~\cite{parityHack}.
+According to previous reports~\cite{AtzeiBC16,sigmaprime}, up to 16 types of security vulnerabilities were found in Solidity programs.
+These security issues undermine the confidence of people who have executed transactions via smart contracts and eventually affect the trust towards the Blockchain ecosystem.

-Witnessing the severity and urgency of this problem, researchers and security practitioners have made endeavors to develop automated security scanners.
-According to our survey, there exist at least {13} scanners, most of which adopt the rule-based or verification-based methods for vulnerability detection. \slither~\cite{Git-Slither} and \oyento~\cite{Git-Oyente} are among the most popular open-source analysis tools that are publicly available.
-Besides, there are also several recently published security tools such as \zeus~\cite{zeus}, \smartcheck~\cite{smartcheck}, \textsc{Securify}~\cite{securify}, etc. Each of them has its own advantages and limitations, covering various vulnerability types.
-Notably, the term \emph{vulnerability} in this study refers to the security issues exploitable by external attackers, not including unexploitable style issues and code smells (e.g., bad naming conventions in \slither and unspecified version issue in \smartcheck).

-Although various scanners are available, to the best of our knowledge, there still does not exist a high-quality benchmark for vulnerable smart contracts yet.
-Building such a benchmark is a non-trivial task, as the real-world scanners may be neither sound nor complete.
-The reasons come from twofold.
-First, the detection rules may be out-of-date.
-As developers become aware of possible vulnerabilities and the corresponding attacks, they often add some \emph{defense mechanisms} (DMs) in code for the purpose of prevention (see examples in \S\ref{sec:expements:otherRst}). \emph{However, most of the existing scanners fail to consider DMs in code, causing FPs}.
-Second, programs on Ethereum may be logically similar.
-Hence, code cloning~\cite{cloneSurvey} also widely exists across smart contracts \cite{attackClone} (see examples in Fig.~\ref{fig:codesimilarity} and Fig.~\ref{fig:learningSignature}). \emph{Still, the existing scanners ignore the cloning phenomenon, causing FNs}.
-Hence, purely relying on existing scanners to build a high-quality benchmark is problematic.